 The benefits of Computer Science at Fitzwilliam College

 Fitzwilliam College benefits from being situated close to the Computer Lab, less than a five-minute cycle away (15-minute walk).

 Our standard conditional offer for this subject is usually A*A*A at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.

-A Level Mathematics is required.
-Other useful subjects include Further Maths, Physics and Chemistry.
+A Level (or equivalent) Mathematics is required.
+Other useful subjects include Further Mathematics, Physics and Chemistry.

 The admissions process